Robot-Dreams-RO/devops_engineer/docs/_sources/7_pipelines/3_github.rst.txt

 There are 2 types of workers:

     #. **GitHub-hosted runners**: GitHub provides a set of virtual machines that are pre-configured with a variety of software environments.
-These runners are available to use for free, each account has certain ammounts of minutes per month.
+These runners are available to use for free, each account has certain amounts of minutes per month.
     #. **Self-hosted runners**: You can host your own runners on your own machines, using a variety of operating systems and architectures.
 Self-hosted runners can be used for free, but require more setup and maintenance.